Chunkys0up7/AttemptTwoPractioner/mcp_project_frontend/devlog.md

 - Updated API documentation for recommendations, notifications, workflow templates, and performance monitoring endpoints.
 - Expanded request/response examples and clarified authentication/error handling for all new endpoints.
 - Checklist updated and changes pushed.

+## [YYYY-MM-DD] In-App Help System
+- Added in-app `HelpPage` aggregating all user guides, FAQ, troubleshooting, and support resources.
+- Added a Help link to the main navigation and route at `/help`.
+- All documentation is now accessible from within the app.
+- No tests run (per instructions).

+## [YYYY-MM-DD] Developer Guide Update
+- Updated developer guide for new architecture (recommendations, notifications, real-time, performance, templates).
+- Expanded sections for contribution workflow, code standards, onboarding, and documentation standards.
+- Referenced architecture and documentation structure docs for details.
+- No tests run (per instructions).

+## [YYYY-MM-DD] Security Audit
+- Created security audit report summarizing current strengths, gaps, and recommendations.
+- Reviewed authentication, authorization, data protection, API security, configuration, and monitoring.
+- Referenced all relevant code and documentation.
+- No tests run (per instructions).

+## [YYYY-MM-DD] Performance Review
+- Created performance review report summarizing current strengths, gaps, and recommendations.
+- Reviewed backend and frontend monitoring, optimization, metrics, alerting, and resource usage.
+- Referenced all relevant code and documentation.
+- No tests run (per instructions).

+## [YYYY-MM-DD] Documentation Review
+- Reviewed all documentation, guides, and code examples for completeness and accuracy.
+- All docs are up to date and complete.
+- No tests run (per instructions).